 With the correct planning it may well be possible for you to utilise tax legislation to optimally restructure your property rental business, without any requirements to refinance or to pay capital gains tax or stamp duty.
 I’m not referring to loopholes or tax dodges but perfectly legal structures that your average accountant might never consider bringing to your attention.

-There are a number of restructuring options you may wish to consider and some will be more appropriate than other.
-For example:-
+There are a number of restructuring options you may wish to consider and some may be more appropriate than others, for example:-

-If you are married, the first level of tax planning to consider is a restructure of your income to optimise all available basic rate tax allowances with your spouse (currently £43,000 each) and then to purchase any further properties in a company.
-The tax changes to mortgage interest relief will only affect you if your total taxable income (including mortgage interest) exceeds £43,000 a year.
-Restructuring income between spouses is achieved by changing the percentage of ownership of your rental properties.
+If you are married, the first level of tax planning to consider is a restructure of your income to optimise all available basic rate tax allowances with your spouse (currently £45,000 each) and then to purchase any further properties in a company.
+The tax changes to mortgage interest relief will only affect you if your total taxable income (including mortgage interest) exceeds £45,000 a year.
+The Chancellor of the Exchequer confirmed in the 201 Spring Budget Statement that this figure will increase to £50,000 by the year 2020.
+Restructuring income between spouses is achieved by changing the percentage of beneficial ownership of your rental properties.
 It only costs £250 + VAT for each property to achieve this and does not necessitate refinancing.
-If your total taxable income is significantly higher than £43,000 each (you/spouse/partners) then incorporation may well be a better option.

 IS TAX PLANNING LEGAL?